ShashankaNataraj/Juggernaut/README.md

 Right now, Im trying to get all the basics right.
 Take a look at the project tracker if you're so inclined: https://github.com/ShashankaNataraj/Juggernaut/projects

 ## But..
 But.. electron is bloated®
-That is exactly why this project uses https://github.com/Boscop/web-view xD The idea is to not distribute a browsers runtime along with the binary, but to use what system level browser runtimes are already available.
+That is exactly why this project uses https://github.com/Boscop/web-view :laughing:
+The idea is to not distribute a browsers runtime along with the binary, but to use what system level browser runtimes are already available.
 That way, power consumption and performance are guaranteed to be better than the bundled binary.
 This leads to some problems:
 1. Native window dialogs are no longer accessible because web browsers are built to not expose file paths and directory structures to websites
 2. Actions like drag and drop are no longer available because of the same reasons as the above point.
 Drag and drops while possible, will not yield the file path